 The Drive and its partners may earn a commission if you purchase a product through one of our links.
 Read more.

 Kayaks are quite versatile when in a lake, river, or ocean.
 They cut through the water with ease and can survive challenging conditions like whitewater rapids with the right design and person at the paddles.
-Out of the water, however, is a different story.
-If you want to take your kayak around to different watery locations, you will need the right carrier.
+Out of the water, however, it is a different story.
+If you want to take your kayak to different watery locations, you need the right carrier.
 A good kayak carrier protects your watercraft and makes it easy to load and unload it quickly.
-Here's our guide to everything you need to know about finding the best kayak roof racks for your needs.
+Here's our guide to finding the best kayak roof racks for your needs.